MEng Computer Science

 The aim is to give you "real-world" experience in team working and group project management by participating in a sustained and significant group-based project within the CIS domain.
 Working in project teams of three or four, you're expected to convert a given specification into an appropriate deliverable.
 Following initial liaison with supervisors, the student team is primarily responsible for all aspects of the project development including initial research, planning, design, implementation and reporting to supervisors.

-You should pick four of the following classes.
+You should pick four of the following modules.

-The class will introduce you to a selection of recent advances in software engineering, along with some of the challenges and outstanding problems.
+The module will introduce you to a selection of recent advances in software engineering, along with some of the challenges and outstanding problems.

 - To make you aware of key aspects of current software engineering research